 Select elements from design panel.
 Click the breadcrumbs in the design panel to select an element.

 Select elements from the floating menu.
-If you already have an element selected, hover over the element name in the floating menu and the other elements within that section appear.
+If you already have an element selected, hover over the element name above the floating menu and a breadcrumb of flex elements will appear.

 The layers panel displays on the left side of flex mode and shows the flex elements in the selected section.
 Elements are displayed according to their hierarchy, with sections as the top level.
 From the layers panel you can add new elements, select elements, rearrange elements, rename elements, and hide or show elements on certain breakpoints.

 The design panel displays on the right side of flex mode and contains your design controls for the selected element (flex section, flex column, or widget).
 The design options include layout, sizing, alignment, and more depending on the selected element.

 The floating menu appears when you select an element.
 From the floating menu you can toggle between elements, add elements, open the content or design panels, duplicate the element, adjust alignment, delete the element, and more.

 What’s the difference between Flex and the classic editor?

 Compared to the classic editor, Flex offers additional design capabilties that enable you to more quickly and easily create responsive sites.
 The following are design capabilities that Flex offers but the classic editor does not:

 Save time.
 Flex is based on auto-layout, meaning the design is optimized to match any breakpoint.

 Content alignment.
 Allows you to align all elements in a flex column at the same time.
 In the classic editor, you have to align each element individually.